brimdata/zed/docs/language/operators/README.md

 In addition to named files and Pools as we've used in the prior exampls, Zed is also intended to work on streams of data.
 Here we'll combine our file sources into a stream that we'll pipe into `zq` via stdin.
-To separate and sort the respective inputs, we use `has()` to uniquely identify the left and right sides.
+To separate the respective inputs before sorting, we use `has()` to identify the left and right sides.

 The Zed script `inner-join-streamed.zed`: